-Government workers considering a refinance of their student loans need to be especially careful.
+Government employees considering student loan refinancing need to be especially careful.

 The allure of lower monthly payments and a better interest rate can be tempting.
 However, borrowers should understand that while there are circumstances where a refinance might make sense, a mistake refinancing can be financially catastrophic.